dymshnc/onetimesecret-API-with-no-login/README.md

 >>> share(7200, 'This is the secret', 'This is the password') 'https://onetimesecret.com/secret/t05dvi526ia3g1lpatmuwp8z3qp1ulx'
 ```
-You can take the function located in the "main.py" file and use it for your own purposes.
+You can take the function `share()` located in the "main.py" file and use it for your own purposes.
 Don't forget about imports.